 Information about Public Records Requests

 Shawnee State University is committed to full compliance with Ohio's laws and rules regarding access to public records.
-The University's Public Records Officer is Sarah L. Brown.
+Public records law compliance is handled by the Office of General Counsel, which is staffed Mondays through Fridays from 8:30 am to 5:30 pm by General Counsel Michael McPhillips and Legal Assistant/Public Records Officer Ashley Hanshaw.

 TO MAKE A REQUEST: To submit a public records request, please e-mail email@example.com, call (740) 351-3046, or make the request in person in the Office of General Counsel during normal business hours.
 Requests made to other offices will be referred to the Office of General Counsel.